my-pwa-apps/is-a-dev-registration/README.md

        }
    }
    ```
-3. **Submit PR**: After forking and making changes, submit a Pull Request to the original repository.
+3. **Submit Pull Request**: Add the JSON file to the repository and submit a Pull Request.
-4. **Verify DNS**: Once approved, add the domain in the Resend dashboard at [resend.com/domains](https://resend.com/domains) and verify the DNS settings.
+4. **Configure Resend**: Once the PR is approved, log into the Resend dashboard to add the new domain.
+Verify any required DNS records.
-5. **Update Configuration**: Update the `CORS_ORIGIN` and `WORKER_URL` in `wrangler.toml` if the domain changes.
-6. **Update Email Sending Code**: Ensure the `from` address in `worker/src/tools/comms.ts` is updated to use the new domain.
+5. **Update Application Code**: Ensure that the `from` address in your application code (e.g., `worker/src/tools/comms.ts`) is updated to use the new domain.

-## Note
+## Additional Notes
-Ensure all steps are followed carefully to avoid issues with email sending capabilities.
+- Alternative free options for domain registration include js.org and eu.org if is-a.dev is not suitable.